Some of the links in this post may be affiliate links.

 And of course after all that trimming and pruning…

-PROPAGATING BEGONIA MACULATA
+HOW TO PROPAGATE BEGONIA MACULATA

 Propagating this plant is very easy.
 Just take any clippings that you may have taken from pruning your plant and use this material to propagate.